Updated April 6, 2026

 The key to a great old interior doors makeover is prep.
 Remove any hardware, sand the door surface clean, prime before painting, and take time to measure trim placement accurately before nailing.
 The steps that seem fussy – leveling, caulking seams, filling nail holes – are exactly what makes the finished door look like it’s always been that way.

 Start with the hinges.
 Spray painting door hinges from gold or brass to black or bronze takes about 15 minutes per door and costs almost nothing.
-From there, adding trim panels is the next biggest visual upgrade – and once you’ve done one door, the rest go a lot faste
+From there, adding trim panels is the next biggest visual upgrade – and once you’ve done one door, the rest go a lot faster.

 For all that work would have been good to fill in the damage at the bottom of the door.